Selling a Flat Above Commercial Premises?

 Other useful resources

-The private treaty method of sale isn’t suited to some types of property – it’s inefficient and potentially open to abuse.
+• Poor condition property: Auction vs Estate Agent - the private treaty method of sale isn't suited to some types of property, it's inefficient and potentially open to abuse.

-The rules of an auction sale mean that buyers must compete to purchase a property.
-And the highest bidders offer is legally binding – there is no opportunity for them to reduce their offer.
+• Selling a short lease flat - the rules of an auction sale mean that buyers must compete to purchase a property.
+And the highest bidder's offer is legally binding, there is no opportunity for them to reduce their offer.

 More auction help